 Weather is very important to the pilot community.
 Meteorologists, controllers and pilots need to share their knowledge and add results of new technology and research.
 This will enable pilots to conduct safer and more efficient flights for everyone.
-Digital communication, machine-to-machine, makes it easy to overlook that pilots are the decision-makers on the flight deck.
+Digital communication, machine to machine, makes it easy to overlook that pilots are the decision-makers on the flight-deck.
 They need to be kept up-to-date, fully informed, about the meteorological situation.
-Thus, they can safely guide their airplanes, avoiding or making use of the weather, flying "with the weather."
+Thus, they can safely guide their airplanes, avoiding or making use of the weather, flying "with the weather".

-©2018 The International Federation of Air Line Pilots' Associations
+©2015 The International Federation of Air Line Pilots' Associations is encouraged.
+It may not be offered of sale or u.

 IFALPA provides this data for information only, in all cases pilots should follow their company's guidance and procedures.
-In the interest of flight safety, reproduction of this publication in whole or in part is encouraged.
+In the interests of flight safety, reproduction of this publication in whole or in part is encouraged.
 It may not be offered of sale or used commercially.